 Developing the Toolkit

 While researching, the team found a Carbon Literacy for Healthcare toolkit created by NHS England.
 Climate Action Fife suggested adapting this toolkit to fit the Scottish context and make it relevant for NHS staff.
-A working group met with the Carbon Literacy Project to discuss this process.
+A working group met with the The Carbon Literacy Project to discuss this process.
 They gained access to the original materials to tailor them for health agencies in Fife.

 Collaboration and Creation